Kaniishk005/Github-Analyzer/README.md

   - Number of Public Repositories
   - Followers and Following count
 -  Smooth animations and modern UI
--  Fully responsive and deployed (add your live link)
+-  Fully responsive and deployed

-## Demo

-Click here to view the live demo-

-## Screenshot

 ## Tech Stack